Are you a tourism professional seeking great gastronomic experiences for your clients?

 an aerial view of the castle of Argos

-Argos, one of Europe’s oldest continuously inhabited cities, is in the northeastern Peloponnese.
+One of Europe’s oldest continuously inhabited cities in the northeastern Peloponnese.
 Rich in ancient history, archaeological significance, and local traditions, Argos offers visitors a blend of cultural exploration, architectural marvels, and delectable regional cuisine.

-Argos is a town where history, culture, and gastronomy converge.
+A town where history, culture, and gastronomy converge.
 From exploring ancient ruins to savouring dishes made with fresh, local ingredients, visiting Argos is a journey through time and taste.
-Whether its legendary past draws you, its stunning landscapes, or its flavorful cuisine, Argos offers an authentic and unforgettable Greek experience.
+Whether it’s the legendary past, the stunning landscapes, or the flavorful cuisine, it offers an authentic and unforgettable Greek experience.

 1. Ancient Period:

-• Argos has been a vital centre of Mycenaean and later Greek civilization for over 3,000 years.
+• Argos has been a vital centre of Mycenaean and later Greek civilisation for over 3,000 years.

 • It was a major city-state during the Dorian invasion and is associated with figures like Perseus, the founder of Mycenae, and Danaus, who brought water culture to the region.

-• Renowned for its contributions to art, architecture, and politics, Argos pioneered sculpture and the development of monumental architecture in ancient Greece.
+• Renowned for its contributions to art, architecture, and politics, it pioneered sculpture and monumental architecture in ancient Greece.

 2. Classical Era:

-• Argos was a prominent player in the Persian Wars but maintained neutrality during the Peloponnesian War.
+• A prominent player in the Persian Wars, but maintained neutrality during the Peloponnesian War.

 • It was a hub of cultural and artistic innovation, with notable contributions to theatre and music.